Habits of successful entrepreneurs provide a roadmap for creating your success.

 - Start with what you have and can do, not what you don’t have and can’t do

-- Think of something that gives you one good feeling
+- Think of something that gives you a good feeling

-- Read something first thing in morning for a positive frame of mind
+- Read something first thing in the morning for a positive frame of mind

-Using the Five Minute Journal is your rocket fuel to welcome gratitude, and in turn, sweet success.
+Using the Five Minute Journal is your rocket fuel to welcome gratitude and sweet success.

 When you’re feeling down, remember the habits of successful entrepreneurs and practice gratitude.